 MCAT Study Prep Workshops

-All students are encouraged to apply.
-We will also give priority to those who are from communities who are historically underrepresented and underserved in healthcare, including underrepresented students of color as well as students from first-generation, rural, and low-income backgrounds.
+As an in-person event, all students are still encouraged to apply.
+However, we give priority to those who are from communities who are historically underrepresented and underserved in healthcare, including underrepresented students of color as well as students from first-generation, rural, and low-income backgrounds.

 In addition, participants must have a minimum GPA of a 3.0 or be on track to have a 3.0 GPA by the end of the year in which they participate in the workshops.